KidSysco/jquery-ui-month-picker/README.md

     <h3>ValidationErrorMessage</h3>
     Type: Nullable String<br />
     Default: null<br />
-    Sets the starting year in the month picker.
+    Sets the validation error message for use with text input types.
 Set to null to omit this behavior.
-This option will override all other start year behaviors.
+This option will be ignored if the HTML 5 Input Type is used.
 </p>
 <p>
     Set the option upon init.